-- Saves a lot of effort in sports photography.
+- Saves a great deal of exertion in sports photography.

-Note: Most bundles offers low quality tripods and good for light duty only.
+Note: Most bundles offer low-quality tripods and are good for light-duty only.

-Digital Cameras has no internal memory so the memory card is a critical component and the camera will not work without it.
-The Canon T8i produce high-resolution images, therefore, high sizes, especially with raw files.
-So it always better to have high-capacity memory (16GB or 32GB at least).
+Digital Cameras have no internal storage memory so the memory card is a critical component and the camera will not work without it.
+Also, the Canon T8i produces high-resolution sensors, therefore, high image sizes, especially with raw files.
+So it is important to have high-capacity memory (16GB or 32GB at least).

-The lens filter is a piece of circular glass fits on the front of the lens, some of them are clear and used to protect the lens and some of them have different tones that can enhance colors and contrast and change the color temperature. all of these color manipulations can easily be done with image editing software so it’s useful for people who looking for instant results.
+The lens filter is a piece of circular glass that fits on the front of the lens, some of them are clear and used to protect the lens and some of them have different tones that can enhance colors, contrast, and change the color temperature. all of these color manipulations can easily be done with image editing software so it’s useful for people who looking for instant results.

 Canon EOS Rebel T8i Review